Decisions, Decision, Decisions. What to Be Aware of Before Building An ADU.

 Closing the Loop

 As you’re probably realizing, the ADU process includes many steps along the way.
 There are proven ways to do this, and unless you feel confident developing your own process, it makes very little sense to make it up as you go.
+There are many risks, as we've mentioned, they can include projects going over budget, dealing with messes from contractors, failure to permit correctly, and a lot more.
+Sometimes it's worth it to spend the extra money to ensure it's done properly.

 It doesn’t need to be hard though.
 Housable has done a lot of the work for you through our ADU marketplace, and we help with feasibility, design, and permitting.
 We also connect you to a contractor or a lender when you are ready.